ZephWasTaken/Zephs-Vanilla-Plus/README.md

 # Zephs-Vanilla-Plus
 Welcome to the Github page for my modpack!
-Here, you can find the latest versions of my modpack, as well the auto-updating version of the pack!
+Here you can find the auto-updating versions of the pack!